minswap/minswap-stableswap/stableswap-docs/stableswap-spec.md

 #### 3.3.3.3 Validation

+- validate that `out_ref` must be presented in the Transaction Inputs
-- Validate that the transaction must have a Pool UTxO holding 1 NFT Asset in both the inputs and outputs
+- validate that there's only single Pool Output that holding Pool NFT Token
+- validate that Pool Datum and Value must be correct:
+  - Initial Pool Value has only Pool NFT Token and MAX_INT64 LP Token
+  - Initial AMP factory must be positive
+  - Initial Pool Balances must be zero array
-- Validate that transaction must only mint LP asset and LP Asset must have the same TokenName with NFT Asset
+- validate that transaction must only mint 1 Pool NFT Token and MAX_INT64 LP Token

 #### 3.3.4 Pool Validator